This Hokkien Noodles recipe (Ginger Scallion Hokkien Noodles, that is) is a 10-ingredient wonder.

 Ginger Scallion Hokkien Noodles

-- Combine the chicken with 1 teaspoon cornstarch, 1 teaspoon oil and 1 teaspoon soy sauce.
+- Combine the chicken with 1 teaspoon cornstarch, 1 teaspoon oil, and 1 teaspoon soy sauce.

 - Add 2 more tablespoons of oil to the wok, and add the ginger slices.
 Fry for 1 minute, and add the scallions and red chili.
+Stir-fry until the scallions begin to wilt, about 10 seconds.

 - When the noodles have loosened and warmed up, add the Shaoxing wine, 1 1/2 tablespoons light soy sauce, dark soy sauce, and cooked chicken.
-Stir-fry until combined––about 1-2 minutes.
+Stir-fry until combined, about 1-2 minutes.
 Serve!